 There’s no doubt about it, vegan foods and veganism are on the rise.
 Everywhere we look, we’re seeing more vegan foods emerging to tantalise our taste buds.
 From the innovative Silicon Valley Impossible Burger to the humble high street vegan sausage roll, plant-based food is having its moment in the spotlight.

 Of course, this is all driven by consumer demand.
-In the US alone, the number of people following a vegan diet quadrupled from 2014 to 2018.
-It’s estimated that there are over 1 million vegans in the US (as of 2018).
-When we add in vegetarians, it’s expected that around 7.3 million US people avoid meat already.
+In the UK alone, the number of people following a vegan diet quadrupled from 2014 to 2018.
+It’s estimated that there are 600,000 vegans in the UK (as of 2018).
+When we add in vegetarians, it’s expected that around a quarter of all British people will be avoiding meat and/or dairy by 2025

 Vegans, What on Earth Do You Eat?!